soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul3/M3E0_Ablauf-Zielsetzung_en.md

 - Apply rules for modeling a domain ontology using visualization software.
 (LZ-ID SODa\_03\_007\_0816)
 - Apply attribute values to predefined classes of the domain ontology in visualization software.
 (LZ-ID SODa\_03\_007\_0817)

 ### Ü2.
-Transforming semantic models into WissKI paths
+Transforming Semantic Models into WissKI Paths

 - Explain WissKI Pathbuilder as a tool for defining an ontology structure.
 (LZ-ID SODa\_03\_007\_0804)
 - With guidance, perform data conversion from visualization software into a reusable file format.
 (LZ-ID SODa\_02\_005\_0298a)